 A sampling of mixed berries that can be fed to Coturnix quail.

-When it comes to raising Coturnix quail, variety isn’t just fun—it’s functional.
-While a high-quality game bird feed should always be their main diet, adding safe treats and allowing them to forage can boost nutrition, reduce boredom, and make life more interesting for your covey.
-(And if you’re not sure what to feed them at different ages, I’ve broken that down here.)
+When it comes to raising Coturnix quail, a little variety in what they eat isn’t just fun.
+It actually serves a purpose.
+While a high-quality game bird feed should always be their main diet, adding safe treats and allowing them to forage can boost nutrition, cut boredom, and keep your covey happy and busy.
+If you’re not sure what to feed them at different ages, I’ve got a full feeding guide that covers it step by step.

-I’ve been feeding quail for over a decade now, and offering a little something extra—whether it’s a sprig of parsley or a handful of dried mealworms—has become one of my favorite ways to bond with my birds.
+I’ve been feeding quail for over a decade now, and offering a little something extra (whether it’s a sprig of parsley or a handful of dried mealworms) has become one of my favorite ways to bond with my birds.
 Here’s what’s worked for me.
-Raising quail this way can also help close nutrient loops and cut waste, something I focus on across the whole homestead.
+It also helps close nutrient loops and cut waste, which I’m always aiming for on the homestead.

 Offering safe snacks and foraging options isn’t just about spoiling your birds.
-It mimics natural behavior and gives them something to do, especially in more contained setups.
+It mimics natural behavior and gives them something to do, especially if they’re in smaller setups and can’t roam as much.
 I’ve noticed that my quail are more active, curious, and calm when they have something new to peck at.
-And let’s be real—watching them go nuts for a few blueberries is just plain fun.
+And let’s be real… watching them go nuts for a few blueberries is just plain fun.

 Safe Treats for Coturnix Quail

 Treats should only make up about 10–15% of their total diet.
-If you’re aiming to build a complete feeding system, including grit, calcium, and protein needs, I’ve laid that out here.
+If you’re building a complete feeding setup that covers grit, calcium, and protein, I’ve laid that out here.
 But that small percentage can go a long way toward keeping your birds engaged and well-fed.
-Here are some of my go-to options:
+Here are the ones I reach for most often.

 Fruits (chopped small, fed occasionally)